Quickstart

 The reblocks/html:with-html macro uses Spinneret under the hood, but you can use anything that outputs html.

-We can check how the generated html looks like by calling reblocks/widget:render generic-function in the REPL:
+We can check how the generated HTML looks by calling the reblocks/widget:render generic-function in the REPL:

 TODO> (ql:quickload :reblocks-tests)